graphicore/Atem-Project/Proposals/tasks.md

 the list, contact us via the issue tracker or send a mail to Lasse.

-Detailed descriptions may be linked from here, to the Atem subproject, to an issue in the issue tracker or to a file in the [Proposals](./Proposals) directory
+Detailed descriptions may be linked from here, to the Atem subproject, to an issue in the issue tracker or to a [Proposal]({{url_for('content/Proposals:index')}}).

 ## Administration, Documentation and Publications

- * Write contents for the [website](http://atem.graphicore.de), that is more general information and easier to consume than in this repository.
-Targeted at people who just want to know what's going on.
+ * Write contents for this website, targeted at people who just want to know what's going on.
 Create interest.
- * A general Atem project documentation, explain how it all plays together (Maybe sub-project wise: dependecies and depndants).
+ * General Atem-Project documentation, explain how it all plays together (Maybe sub-project wise: dependecies and depndants).
  * Find rules for contribution and improve them over time.
  * Atem sub-projects should follow the same style, so that we can deploy the same QA/build/production tools etc.
  * Inline CPS examples and documentation (Bauhaus Emblem Font, Atem-MOM-Developer-Tool).